NavneetShreya/my-portfoliogssoc/my-portfoioggsoc/portfolio/README.md

 # Personal Portfolio Website

-This is a personal portfolio website showcasing the projects and skills of Divyansh Srivastava.
+This is a personal portfolio website showcasing the projects and skills of Navneet Shreya.
 The website is built using HTML and CSS, based on the Strata template by HTML5 UP.

 ## Features